 When high school rolled around, I assumed things would continue to go on as they had, with constant social issues but no academic worries.

-Keep Class Folders Clean.
-Spend a few minutes every weekend cleaning house in the backpack.
+Spend a few minutes every weekend cleaning out the backpack.
 Remove old materials and place new materials in the front of folders where they can be seen.
 Create a separate “at home” folder for the old material just in case they need it later.

 Over time, my son learned to organize his folders for himself and to find his homework assignments online without my help.
 The biggest success was the day that he mustered up enough courage to go to the Learning Center to get help with math.